dennisbergevin/cypress-plugin-last-failed/README.md

 ### 👟 Usage with `cypress run`

-Run the following command to re-run the latest run's failed test(s) from the terminal:
+From the **directory of the project's `cypress.config`**, you can use the following command to re-run the latest run's failed test(s) from the terminal:

 ```cli
 npx cypress-run-last-failed run